min2ha/ukwa-site/content/target/59549/index.en.md

   "subject": "Brexit"
 }

-# BBC News:  How does government get out of Brexit linguistic hole?

 Discusses the UK Government's options for resolving the question of avoiding a hard border between the Irish Republic and Northern Ireland.